 Instructions

-- Preheat your oven to 425 degrees F. Line a rimmed baking sheet with foil and fit it with a roasting rack.
+- Preheat the oven to 425°F. Line a rimmed baking sheet with foil and fit it with a roasting rack.
 Spray the roasting rack with oil.

-- In a small bowl, use a spatula to mix the mustard, salt, garlic powder, thyme, and cayenne.
+- In a small bowl, use a rubber spatula to mix the mustard, garlic powder, thyme, and cayenne.

-- In an 8-inch square baking dish, whisk together the almond meal and Parmesan.
+- In an 8-inch square baking dish, combine the almond meal and parmesan.

-- Sprinkle the chicken breasts with salt and pepper on both sides, then brush with the Dijon mixture.
-Dredge in the almond meal/Parmesan mixture.
+- Sprinkle the chicken breasts with salt and pepper on both sides, then brush them with the Dijon mixture.
+Dredge them in the almond meal/parmesan mixture.

 - Place the coated chicken breasts on the prepared roasting rack.
-Sprinkle them with paprika (mostly to add a nice color), then lightly spray them with oil.
+Sprinkle them with paprika (mostly to add a nice color) and lightly spray them with oil.

-- Bake until internal temperature reaches 165 degrees F, about 20 minutes.
-Allow to rest 5 minutes, then sprinkle with chopped parsley and serve.
+- Bake until the internal temperature reaches 165°F, about 20 minutes.
+Allow the chicken to rest for 5 minutes, then sprinkle it with chopped parsley and serve.

 Notes